Microsoft/azure-docs.pl-pl/articles/azure-resource-manager/management/resources-without-resource-group-limit.md

 ## <a name="microsoftdevtestlab"></a>Microsoft. wspólny

 * laboratoria/virtualMachines — domyślnie ograniczone do 800 wystąpień.
-Ten limit można zwiększyć, kontaktując się z pomocą techniczną.
 * Uruchamianie

 ## <a name="microsoftenterpriseknowledgegraph"></a>Microsoft.
 EnterpriseKnowledgeGraph